 While there are not many variations for this particular recipe, here are some serving suggestions:

-- Wreath - make a wreath with the hot dogs in a large circle with mustard or ketchup in the center as the dip
+- Make a Wreath - make a wreath with the hot dogs in a large circle with mustard or ketchup in the center as the dip

-- Football - shape the hot dogs in a football formation and serve with your favorite dipping sauces.
+- Touch Down - shape the hot dogs in a football formation and serve with your favorite dipping sauces for the Super Bowl or football Sundays.

-- Platter - not into making a fancy design?
+- Plate it Up! - not into making a fancy design?
 Throw the hot dogs on a platter and call it day!

-- Appe-dinner - we love appetizers for dinner, so serve these up with my potato skins (link) or my spinach dip recipe (link) and you've got a complete dinner made out of apps!
+- Appe-dinner - we love appetizers for dinner, so serve these up with my slow cooker sweet and sour meatballs or my spinach dip recipe and you've got a complete dinner made out of apps

-You can place any leftovers into a tightly sealed tupperware and consume up to four days after initially baking them.
+You can place any leftovers into an airtight container and consume up to four days after initially baking them.
 If you want to freeze them, add them to a ziplock bag, getting as much air out of the bag as possible, then labeling them the date they were baked.
 You can reheat them at 300º for 10-15 minutes.

 Hungry for More?